catharinejm/wombat-j/README.md

 reader and compiler and the ones in Clojure.
 Truly a bizarre coincidence.
 If anything, it's evidence that both implementations were divinely inspired.

-My original focus was on learning the uses and limitations of invokeDynamic.
-It quickly became clear, however, that invokeDynamic doesn't play nice with higher-order functions, and therefore would not be terribly useful.
-However, MethodHandles were exactly what I wanted, which is to say I wanted to implement lambdas without doing what Clojure does and writing a gargantuan definition of apply and applyTo with 20 separate arities.

 Wombat-J requires at least Java 1.7, but runs considerably faster on 1.8.
 There is a 100-200x performance boost between 1.7 and 1.8 when using MethodHandles, at least according to my rudimentary and totally undocumented benchmarks, performed nearly a year